Are you looking for some fresh and creative photography ideas at home? We’ve gathered a list of ideas you can try!

 14. Double the Fun With Double Exposure

 Double exposure is a fantastic photography idea to experiment with at home.
-And, it’s a lot simpleer than you may expect.
+And, it’s a lot simpler than you may expect.

 Double exposure is when you overlay one photo over another.
 And in some cases, it’s not just two images.
 This can be done “in-camera” or in post-production using Photoshop.

-This technique allows you to add surreal effects and add textures to your images.
+This technique allows you to add surreal effects and textures to your images.
 And no photography genre is off-limits.
-You can play with landscape or portrait, or you can use the laying effect to add humour to your photos.
+You can play with landscapes or portraits.
+Or you can use the laying effect to add humor to your photos.

 15. Manipulate Time With Time-Lapse Photography